maziac/z80-sample-program/readme.md

 Now the following happens:

-1. A socket ZRCP connection is opened to ZEsarUX.
+1. A socket ZRCP connection is opened to ZEsarUX
-2. The snapshot (z80-sample-program.sna) is loaded to ZEsarUX.
+2. The snapshot (z80-sample-program.sna) is loaded to ZEsarUX
-3. The breakpoints are reset.
+3. The breakpoints are reset
-4. The .list and .label files are read
+4. The .sld file is read
-5. vscode requests the 'CALL STACK' and the 'VARIABLES'
+5. vscode requests the 'CALL STACK' and the 'VARIABLES' from ZEsarUX
-6. call stack, disassembly and the registers values are requested from ZEsarUX.

 You should be left with a stopped program like before with the Z80 simulator.